jyoeymama/SigmaClient/README.md

 FOR NEW UPDATES: Use the same principal except use the lastest version.

-THE LATEST VERSION: Version 1.6
+THE LATEST VERSION: Version 1.8

 REMEMBER THAT EVERYTHING MIGHT NOT WORK, THIS IS STILL IN DEVELOPMENT!

-Multiboxing is also being added to Sigma Client V1.7
+Multiboxing is also being worked on that will make controlling multiple instances easier.

-A translator is also being added to Sigma Client V1.7 for those whose native language is not english.

 Tracers are currently being worked on and NoDark still dosent work as well as a few other things, This will be fixed soon.

 to all my users, THANK YOU!

-Please make sure to suggest anything to me
+Please make sure to suggest anything to me, Please email me at: jyomama28@gmail.com